 Bar romance between supervisors and subordinates

 Supervisor and subordinate relationships are among the riskiest areas for sexual harassment claims.
 At the same time, these relationships are much easier to manage with a relationship prohibition than a general dating ban for the workforce.
-A romance in the workplace policy addressing supervisor and subordinate relationships is an effective tool to communicate the employer’s expectations in this area.
+A romance in the workplace policy and sexual harassment policy addressing supervisor and subordinate relationships is an effective tool to communicate the employer’s expectations in this area.